 - Please respect the opinions of fellow students by not insulting or demeaning their comments.
-Violation of this code may lead to a student's dismissal from the course. - Please turn off cell phones before class begins.
-No texting either. - Arrive to class on time, but if you do arrive late, please enter the class quietly. - Please don't start packing up your belongings until at least 5 minutes before the class ends, unless you need to leave early. - Please no eating in class.
-(Janitors rule) - Please read the College of the Redwoods student's code of conduct, as those rules apply in this class
+Violation of this code may lead to a student's dismissal from the course. - Please refrain from texting during class. - Please, arrive to class on time, but if you do arrive late, please enter the class quietly. - Please, refrain from packing up your belongings until at least five minutes before the class ends, unless you need to leave early. - Please no eating in class.
+(Janitors rule) - Please read the College of the Redwoods student's code of conduct, as those rules apply in this class.